-Period of directorship, special responsibilities, experience, other current directorships and former directorships in the last three years
+Period of directorship, special responsibilities, experience, other current directorships and former directorships in the last three years.
+Note: FARM is Finance, Audit and Risk Management Committee and SE is Science and Ethics Committee

-Dr Graeme Blackman

-OAM, PhD, BSc (Hons),

-BD, MTheol, FTSE,

-FRACI, FAICD, FIoD

-(Non-Executive Director,

-Chairman)

-Independent non-executive director and Chairman of the Company, appointed 17 August 2011.
-Dr Blackman is a former Professor of Pharmaceutical Chemistry at the Victorian College of Pharmacy.
+Dr Graeme Blackman AO, PhD, BSc (Hons), BD, MTheol, FTSE, FRACI, FAICD, FIOD (Non-Executive Director, Chairman, Member of FARM Committee) Dr Blackman is a former Professor of Pharmaceutical Chemistry at the Victorian College of Pharmacy.
 He is a non-executive director of IDT Australia Ltd, an Australian Securities Exchange (ASX) listed public company operating in the pharmaceutical industry.
 He was a director of the Australian Stem Cell Centre.
 He has been or continues to be a member of various Commonwealth and State advisory committees and working groups in pharmaceuticals and biotechnology, including the Australian Biotechnology Advisory Council, the Pharmaceutical Industry Working Group and the Pharmaceutical Industry Strategy Group.
 He chaired the Australian Government's Pharmaceuticals Industry Action Agenda, which developed a policy framework for the industry over a ten year period.

-Emeritus Professor Graham Macdonald AM, MD, BS, BSc (Med), FRACP, FRCP, FANZCC (Non-Executive Director, Deputy Chairman) Independent non-executive director and Deputy Chairman of the Company appointed 29 September 2011.
+Emeritus Professor Graham Macdonald AM, MD, BS, BSc (Med), FRACP, FRCP, FANZCC (Non-Executive Director, Deputy Chairman, Chairman of SE Committee) Independent non-executive director and Deputy Chairman of the Company appointed 29 September 2011.
 Professor Macdonald brings a wealth of experience in clinical medicine, basic biomedical science and in the field of licensing and commercialisation to the Company.
 He has had an outstanding career first as an academic nephrologist, and then moving into the pharmaceutical industry with Merck Sharp and Dohme (Australia).
 Graham is currently a director and Chairman of Vectus Biosciences Limited and director and chairman of Stem Cells Limited.
 In June 2012 Professor Macdonald received an Australian Queen's Birthday Honour in the General Division of the Order of Australia for "service to biomedical research in the areas of hypertension and renal disease, to medical education, to the promotion and awareness raising of organ donation, and as a mentor".

-Emeritus Professor Richard Smallwood AO, MB, BS, MD, FRACP, FRCP, FACP (Hon) (Non-Executive Director) Independent non-executive director appointed 17 August 2011.
+Emeritus Professor Richard Smallwood AO, MB, BS, MD, FRACP, FRCP, FACP (Hon), DMedSci (Hon), FAHMS (Hon) Independent non-executive director appointed 17 August 2011.
 Professor Smallwood is Emeritus Professor of Medicine, University of Melbourne.
 As Professor of Medicine within the University of Melbourne, he was Head of the Department of Medicine, Chairman of the Division of Medicine and Director of Gastroenterology at the Austin and Repatriation Medical Centres.
 Professor Smallwood was President of the Royal Australasian College of Physicians from 1996 to 1998 and was Chief Medical Officer of Australia from 1999 to 2003.
 Professor Smallwood has served as a chair of a large number of organisations including the National Health and Medical Research Council (NHMRC), the National Influenza Pandemic Advisory Council, the National Health Information Management Advisory Council, the National Health Priority Action Council, the National Blood Authority and the Ministerial Taskforce for Cancer in Victoria.
 Professor Smallwood was President of the Australian Medical Council from 2008 to 2013.
 He was until 2010 a member of the Board of Governance of the Victorian Health Promotion Foundation and, until 2009, a director of the Murdoch Children's Research Institute.
+From 2013 he has been Chair of the Campus Council of Melbourne Children's.
 He was a director of the Australian Stem Cell Centre.